 PSYC 4000 Internship in Psychology.
-(3) on demand
+(1-3) On Demand

 Students majoring in Psychology may be eligible to enroll in a psychology internship in an applied setting.
 This course requires 120 hours of supervised experience (observation, work, etc.) in a local agency or office, selected readings, and a public presentation.
-The internship must first be discussed with the student's Psychology advisor, and then an application must be submitted in writing to the Department of Psychology, no later than the beginning of advising for the term in which the student expects to enroll for internship (i.e., the application is submitted in the term preceding the one in which the internship is done).
+The internship must first be discussed with the student's Psychology advisor, and then an application must be submitted in writing to the program coordinator, no later than the beginning of advising for the term in which the student expects to enroll for internship (i.e., the application is submitted in the term preceding the one in which the internship is done).
 Students are then selected on a competitive basis for enrollment.
-Once approved by the department, the student must arrange the details of the placement with the Director of the Career Development Center.
+Once approved, the student must arrange the details of the placement with the Career Development Center.
 Approval for an internship does not guarantee that an appropriate placement will be available.
 Grading is on a Pass/No Credit basis.

-Prerequisites: major in Psychology with junior or senior standing and permission of department
+Prerequisites: major in Psychology with junior or senior standing and permission of program coordinator